Assignments

 - your report: This should be a PDF file named “report.pdf” in the top directory.

-There will be four homework assignments throughout the semester, each worth 15% of your final grade.
+There will be three homework assignments throughout the semester.

 - Topics: